The Wall and the Pictures

 The area of the map image is three inches by five inches.
 As one’s eyes become older, the fine detail of the map becomes more difficult to discern without the ‘magnification’ Dee Longenbaugh recommends.
 So, the little map traveled with me, hidden in my files until I unearthed it in Stockholm thirty-five years later.

 In 1979 I didn’t have a personal computer, nor a flatbed digital scanner, nor an inkjet printer.
 Now I do.
-So I scanned the map at high resolution to create a six megabyte digital file and printed it at four times its original size (to six by ten inches).
-This is large enough to frame and hang on the wall for appreciation from across the opposite side of an ordinary-size room in a flat.
+So I scanned the map at high resolution to create a six-megabyte digital file and printed it at four times its original size (to six by ten inches).
+This is large enough to frame and hang on the wall for appreciation from across the opposite side of an ordinary-sized room in a flat.
 And so it was, just over my right shoulder as I sat at my desk.
 But now, the blank wall gave me the opportunity to view it more directly.

 To appreciate the fine detail of this map, here are two magnified portions: